Kbart2401/python-coding-puzzle-solution/README.md

 ```bash
 python perfect-order.py <path to json file>
 ```
+Either type in the path to your json file or drap and drop the file into your CLI to copy the path.

 You will need a json-formatted file to run the program.
 An example.json is given in the repo.
 The format is as follows:

 ```javascript